 Main Benefits:

 The LOWA Renegade was the first hiking boot named to Backpacker Magazine's Hall of Fame.
-For the first time in forever, LOWA updated it in 2025 with the new Renegade EVO.
-(See my full review of the updates.)
+For the first time in forever, LOWA updated it in 2025 with the new Renegade EVO—which I've personally tested and reviewed.
 The Renegade EVO rocks protective leather uppers, stiff soles, sturdy PU midsoles, and lateral support to provide backpackers with the stability and protection they need to carry a heavier pack safely.
-The treadeoff is it's burlier than most day hikers want (unless they have serious ankle issues and hike serious terrain).
-However, the Renegade EVO is one of the best hiking boots for backpackers and off-trail hikers.
+The tradeoff is it's burlier than most day hikers want (unless they have serious ankle issues or hike serious terrain).
+It may be heavy for day hikes, but the LOWA Renegade EVO is one of the best hiking boots for backpackers and off-trail hikers.
+That's why I've personally owned three pairs.

 Best Fit